Top 10 Anti-Inflammatory Foods for High Blood Pressure

 9. Olive Oil

 Thirty years ago, limiting dietary fat was the protocol for conditions related to heart disease, but today we know that fat is needed and that certain fats, like saturated fat, aren't quite as bad as we initially thought.
-In fact, a 2013 study found that individuals lowered their diastolic pressure—the lower number in a reading that measures the pressure in your blood vessels when your heart is at rest—when they ate a diet with fat from olive oil and nuts, compared to those who ate low-fat.
+But unsaturated fats (the ones that are liquid at room temperature) are the healthiest.
+In fact, one study in Randomized Controlled Trial found that individuals lowered their diastolic pressure—the lower number in the reading, that measures the pressure in your blood vessels when your heart is at rest—when they ate a diet with fat from olive oil and nuts, compared to those who ate low-fat.